Board of Governors 2018-2019

 Vince Timpano, MBA, ICD.D

-Vincent R. Timpano is President, Americas Coalitions and Executive Vice-President for Aimia Inc. In this role, Mr. Timpano has full accountability for leading and growing Aimia’s Coalition and data driven marketing business, Aeroplan, and serves as a Director of PLM, Aimia’s joint venture with Aeroméxico that operates the Club Premier loyalty program.
-Mr. Timpano is also responsible for launching and developing new coalition programs across North and South America.
-Previously, he served as President and CEO of Aeroplan, where he established the strategic direction and led each of Aimia Canada’s businesses.
-Before Aeroplan, Mr. Timpano was President, Coca-Cola Ltd where he led the company’s beverage businesses in Canada.
-Prior to holding that position, he served as President and CEO for The Minute Maid Company Canada, an operating group of The Coca-Cola Company.
-Mr. Timpano is currently the Chair, United Way Toronto and York Region, as well as Chair of its Governance and Human Resources Committee.
+Vincent R. Timpano most recently served as President, Americas Coalitions and Executive Vice-President for Aimia Inc. In this role, Mr. Timpano was responsible for leading and growing Aimia’s Coalition and data driven marketing business, Aeroplan in Canada; Nectar, Insights 2 Communications and Intelligent Shopper Solutions in the UK while serving as a Director of Club Premier in Mexico.
+Before this role, Mr. Timpano was President, Coca-Cola Ltd where he led the company’s beverage businesses in Canada.
+Prior to holding that position, he served as President and CEO for The Minute Maid Company Canada, an operating group of the Coca-Cola Company.
+Mr. Timpano is a former Chair, United Way Toronto and York Region, as well as Chair of its Governance and Human Resources Committee.
 He is also a member of the Board of Directors of Business for the Arts.
 Mr. Timpano holds a Masters of Business Administration degree from the Richard Ivey School of Business, University of Western Ontario and the ICD.D certification from the Institute of Corporate Directors.
-Mr. Timpano joined Seneca’s Board of Governors on September 1, 2016.
+Mr. Timpano joined Seneca’s Board of Governors on Sept.
+1, 2016.

 Rashpal Uppal-Assi, CITP, CSCMP, MBA